 The Eighties.
-It’s brought us so many cool things, Nintendo, Megaman, Ghostbusters, Nickelodeon, weird fashion, Weird Al, TGIF and, Teenage Mutant Ninja Turtles. but one of the things that it brought us was Anime, but not just any anime the best kind of anime: Super Robot; from Transformers to Voltron, it had the best shows, one of the shows is the lesser known series: Mighty Orbots.
+It’s brought us so many cool things, Nintendo, Megaman, Ghostbusters, Nickelodeon, weird fashion, Weird Al, TGIF and, Teenage Mutant Ninja Turtles.
+But one of the things that it brought us was Anime, but not just any anime the best kind of anime: the Super Robot sub-genre. from Transformers to Voltron, it had some of the best shows, one of the shows is the lesser known series: Mighty Orbots.

 The series ran on Saturday mornings on ABC from September 8 to December 15 1984 the series was a joint venture between MGM Televison and TMS Entertainment.
-The idea of the show came from the series producer Fred Silverman who saw the popularity of robot-related cartoons.
+The idea of the show came from the series producer Fred Silverman who saw the popularity of robot-related cartoons, like the aforementioned Transformers and Voltron.

 The series ran for 13 episodes for an entire season thanks to a lawsuit from Tonka, but we’ll get to that shortly.